Juno is an Innovative Recycling Technology

 Paper is the most recycled material by weight.
-In 2021, the paper recycling rate was 68%.
+In 2022, the paper recycling rate was nearly 68%.
 Still, about 23% of municipal solid waste is paper and paperboard, according to the EPA.
 Juno is trying to fix that.

 “Diverting more reusable material from landfills and increasing recycling is a big step forward.
 It’s a win for people, communities, and the planet,” Mulcahy said.

 Juno was born from the desire to capture more paper for recycling.
 A small team of innovators developed the idea for the technology behind Juno and saw an opportunity with commercial waste from places like airports, stadiums and office buildings.
 These places have a lot of paper-based waste that typically isn't recycled because of food contamination.

 “Experimentation led to the development of our current patented process,” Mulcahy said.
 “A pilot unit was built in 2013 to test the technology.
 Hundreds of batches of waste were processed, and the resulting clean paper fiber was used to make new products.”

 Since launching in 2021, Juno’s first commercial plant has increased landfill diversion.
 That means less trash is going to landfills in Toledo now that Juno is online.

 Importantly, more recyclable material like paper is being recovered to make new products.